Working from home?

 With less face-to-face contact, remote employees can struggle to feel like their work is being noticed and appreciated.
 We believe that employee recognition is always important – but when employees are working from home, it’s even more essential.
 Employees may be dealing with unforeseen challenges such as managing childcare, taking care of elderly relatives, and more.
 On top of that, many employees are learning to manage new distractions related to working from home.

-During these challenging times, meeting deadlines and delivering excellent customer service can be even more difficult.
+As teams adapt to flexible hybrid teams or working remote fully for the first time, meeting deadlines and delivering excellent customer service can be even more difficult.
 When managers take the opportunity to thank employees for their hard work, it reinforces the idea that a unified team can conquer anything.

 Unlike an email or a Slack message, Cooleaf recognitions are visible to the entire team.
 Cooleaf’s social recognition feed keeps appreciation front and center, allowing employees to see and engage with other team member recognitions in real-time.